An official website of the State of Oregon

 You are here:

-If you are charged with a criminal offense or are a party in a juvenile case, you may be eligible to be represented by an attorney at the state’s expense. a court appointed attorney may be requested in a juvenile dependency (abuse or neglect), termination of parental rights, or juvenile delinquency proceedings.
-Persons who are involved in a civil proceeding, such as a divorce, personal injury, landlord/tenant or employment cases are not eligible for legal representation at state expense.You must complete an application in person.
+If you are charged with a criminal offense or are a party in a juvenile case, you may be eligible to be represented by an attorney at the state’s expense.
+A court appointed attorney may be requested in a juvenile dependency (abuse or neglect), termination of parental rights, or juvenile delinquency proceedings.
+Persons who are involved in a civil proceeding, such as a divorce, personal injury, landlord/tenant or employment cases are not eligible for legal representation at state expense.You must complete an application in person or through Guide and File.
 A $20 application fee and a contribution amount may be assessed depending on your financial ability to pay.
-The application must be sworn to before the verification clerk.
-The verification clerk will review your financial information and if you qualify for an attorney, you will be given the information on how to contact the attorney.Fees may be imposed as financial obligations at the time of disposition of your case and regardless of the outcome of your case.
+A clerk will review your application and if you qualify for an attorney, you will be given the information on how to contact the attorney.Fees may be imposed as financial obligations at the time of disposition of your case and regardless of the outcome of your case.

 DUII Diversion Forms

 The District Attorney's office will determine if a defendant is eligible for the DUII Diversion Program.
 Once you enter a Guilty/ No Contest plea, the Court will require you to fill out a DUII Diversion Petition/Agreement and Declaration.
 This is your agreement with the Court.
 If you fulfill everything in the petition/declaration, your DUII charge will be dismissed.

 The defendant will be required to get processed at the jail before formally entering the Diversion Program.
 Failing to do so will result in the Court not signing the Diversion Order and the defendant will be required to appear in Court again.

 The Diversion Program has a court fee of $490.
 If the defendant cannot afford to pay these fees, they can tell the Judge.
 The Judge may waive a portion of the fee or allow the defendant to make monthly payments depending on their financial situation.